Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 "Legislative change seriously implicating rights like this needs much more time to breathe, to be interrogated and for its legitimacy to be built through dialogue."

-His concerns included that much detail was still lacking; and the standard of checks to ensure it was consistent with the Bill of Rights - which could likely lead to judicial review.
+His concerns included that much detail was still lacking and about the standard of checks to ensure it was consistent with the Bill of Rights - which could lead to judicial review.

 "We're in a pandemic and sometimes emergency settings means it's inevitable that some things are expedited in suboptimal ways.